gesslar/glpu/doc/wiki/docs/index.md

    `./run stop`.
 This is a third bullet point, but stopping isn't... a mode?
    I don't know.
 I'm not a doctor.

-You can also explore using other arguments with the `run`, but they won't work.
+You can also explore using other arguments with `run`, but they won't work.

 ## Logging in